Finestkind: Plot

 On a visit to New Bedford, Massachusetts, college alumnus Charlie pays a visit to his elder half-brother Tom Eldrige, a scallop fisherman.
 Disillusioned with his systematic life, he asks Tom to take him on his upcoming fishing excursion, which he reluctantly agrees to.
 Sailing out on Tom's boat, the Harmony, Charlie is introduced to the crew—Nunes a.k.a.
 "Nunesy", family man Costa, and drug addict Skeemo.
 Hours into the voyage, the Harmony suffers an internal explosion on rough seas, causing it to sink; the crew narrowly survives.

 Upon being rescued the following morning, the five go to a bar to celebrate their ordeal, where Charlie encounters Mabel, a small-time drug dealer.
 His wealthy father, Gary Sykes, who tracks him down, attempts to convince him against fishing, but is bluntly rebuffed.
 Later, the brothers visit Tom's employers; there, both Tom and his egotistic boss accuse each other of incompetence, which leads to a brawl, causing Tom to be fired.

 Later, Tom is approached by his aging father, Ray, who asks him to captain his boat, the Finestkind, on a dredging excursion in his stead, which Tom reluctantly acquiesces to.
 Later, at a house party hosted by Costa, Tom informs the others of the assignment; whilst there, Mabel takes Charlie for a drug run, during which he meets her skeptical mother.
-After the meeting ends poorly, he crashes at Mabel's apartment, where the two share a passionate night.
+After the meeting ends poorly, he crashes at Mabel's apartment, where the two share a night of ecstasy.
 Waking up late the next day, the two learn that Tom is about to leave without him, in response, Mabel rushes Charlie to the harbor, barely making it to the Finestkind just before it departs.
 At sea, Tom decides to take the boat to illegally fish in Canadian waters in the hopes of securing more lucrative catches.
 The gambit nearly succeeds, but the boat accidentally ensnares itself in its fishing dredge and is spotted by a Canadian pilot who reports them.